Private Schools: 10 Challenges You Will Face

 8. Meeting the application deadlines

-If you require financial aid, it is vitally important that you submit your Parents Financial Statement and supporting documentation together with your completed application as soon as you can.
+If you require financial aid, it is vitally important that you submit your Parents' Financial Statement and supporting documentation together with your completed application as soon as possible.
 Do not miss the deadlines.

 9. Paying for it

-You have several options including free schools.
-If you have been posted overseas, most large international companies will include schooling for children of expatriate employees as part of your package.
-Also, several dozen private schools over free or greatly reduced tuition for families with incomes below certain thresholds.
+You have several options, including free schools.
+If you have been posted overseas, most large international companies will include schooling for the children of expatriate employees as part of your package.
+Also, several dozen private schools offer free or greatly reduced tuition for families with incomes below certain thresholds.
 Always ask about financial aid if you feel you need help.

 10. Being involved with your child's school

-If your child will be attending day school, you will have plenty of opportunities to be involved with her school.
+If your child attends day school, you will have plenty of opportunities to be involved with her school.
 Be supportive and do as much as you can to help out.
-If your child is heading off to boarding school, your options are somewhat restricted.
-At the very least, plan to attend parents' weekends especially if you do not have to travel very far.
+Your options are somewhat restricted if your child is heading to boarding school.
+At the very least, plan to attend parents' weekends, especially if you do not have to travel far.

-The idea behind offering this list of ten challenges which you will face is to help you organize the process of choosing a private school for your child.
-Major projects like choosing a school can be intimidating.
-There are so many things to do, so many forms to fill out and appointments to arrange.
-When you take this major project apart and realize that it has ten parts to it, Hopefully, it will be a little less daunting.
+The idea behind offering this list of ten challenges that you will face is to help you organize the process of choosing a private school for your child.
+Significant projects like choosing a school can be intimidating.
+There are many things to do, many forms to fill out, and appointments to arrange.
+When you take this significant project apart and realize that it has ten parts, Hopefully, it will be a little less daunting.

 Questions?
 Contact us on Facebook. @privateschoolreview